Issue |

 Dave's Errant Ball

 One of Daves requirements was to play two to four solos per night.
-To escape the monotony of these rituals he came up with all manner of ways to keep away from his kit while maintaining a percussive element to his performance.
+To

-while the band takes a
+The 'new guy' entertains while the band takes a break. |

 Oblivious to the shenanigans behind him, Roger counted the band in without realizing there was no chance for Dave to get back behind the drums in time for the downbeat.